IntelRealSense/librealsense/doc/installation_osx.md

-# Mac OS Installation
+# macOS Installation

-**Note:** OSX support for the full range of functionality offered by the SDK is not yet complete.
+**Note:** macOS support for the full range of functionality offered by the SDK is not yet complete.
 If you need support for R200 or the SR300, [legacy librealsense](https://github.com/IntelRealSense/librealsense/tree/legacy) offers a subset of SDK functionality.

 ## Building from Source